Salt Lake City DUI Defense Attorney

 Our lead DUI attorney, Justin S. Pratt, focuses his practice on representing people charged with DUI.
+He has successfully challenged the reliability of breath and blood test results in court to have cases dismissed.
 He has received the same training police officers receive to perform the Field Sobriety Tests.
-He has had cases dismissed by successfully challenging the police work and reliability of chemical tests.
 This specialized training and experience gives Justin the expertise needed to know when to fight hard to get your case dismissed and when to negotiate to reduce your charges and minimize your consequences.
-Justin is a Salt Lake City DUI Attorney who seeks every opportunity to challenge the evidence in a DUI case.
+He seeks every opportunity to challenge the evidence in your DUI case.

 Utah law defines several situations where someone can get arrested and convicted for DUI.
 The most common are DUI—alcohol-related and DUI—drug-related.
 The law states that a person cannot be in “actual physical control” of a vehicle while under the influence of alcohol and/or any drug to a degree which makes him/her incapable of safely operating a vehicle, or having a blood or breath alcohol concentration (BAC) of .08 or greater at the time of “actual physical control” or at the time of the BAC test.